-Jacob’s interest in research is complemented by his passion for science education.
-He has participated in numerous public outreach events that include hands-on demonstrations for kindergartners, philosophical discussions with high school students, and science workshops for educators, and he also has been interviewed on science radio and television programs.
+Jacob participates in numerous public outreach events that include hands-on demonstrations for elementary schools, philosophical discussions with college students, and science workshops for educators, and he is also periodically interviewed on science radio and television programs.
 He is the author of Planetary Messenger, a philosophical novel that explores the social, scientific, and spiritual consequences of discovering another planet like Earth.
 This book has found a diversity of audiences ranging from churches to music festivals and has been a successful way of engaging the public in thinking about science in their own lives.
+He recently published Noah’s Raven, a future-set novel about extraterrestrial contact and faith.
 He also serves on the board of directors for Blue Marble Space, a non-proﬁt scientific corporation dedicated to promoting and enabling international unity in space exploration.

 Jacob enjoys performing music as a jazz drummer, conguero, and vibraphonist.
 His musical experience is diverse and includes jazz combos, wind ensembles, pit orchestra, jam bands, cover bands, and bluegrass.
 He is a member of the psychedelic rock band Mysterytrain and plays regular shows around the Northeastern region.